Pratiksha-005/Full-Stack-Development/Assignment 2/README.md.txt

 A clean and responsive personal portfolio website built using HTML and CSS.
 This project showcases my skills, academic background, and the projects I have worked on.

 Assignment Overview
-This is a single-page portfolio designed to provide a quick look at my professional profile as a Computer Engineering student and aspiring Web Developer.
+This is a single-page portfolio designed to provide a quick look at my professional profile as a Computer Engineering student.

  Features
 - Profile Header: Clear introduction with name and role.